atchisonbrent/361C_Image_Processing/README.md

 ```
 ./filter input_image.png output_image.png
 ```
-where `input_image.png` is the original image and `output_image.png` is an existing png file to be replaced.
+Where `input_image.png` is the original image and `output_image.png` is an existing png file to be replaced.

 ## Outputs
 ### 1. Blur Image